Sensibility: In literature

 Originating in philosophical and scientific writings, sensibility became an English-language literary movement, particularly in the then-new genre of the novel.
 Such works, called sentimental novels, featured individuals who were prone to sensibility, often weeping, fainting, feeling weak, or having fits in reaction to an emotionally moving experience.
 If one were especially sensible, one might react this way to scenes or objects that appear insignificant to others.
 This reactivity was considered an indication of a sensible person's ability to perceive something intellectually or emotionally stirring in the world around them.
 However, the popular sentimental genre soon met with a strong backlash, as anti-sensibility readers and writers contended that such extreme behavior was mere histrionics, and such an emphasis on one's own feelings and reactions a sign of narcissism.
 Samuel Johnson, in his portrait of Miss Gentle, articulated this criticism:

-She daily exercises her benevolence by pitying every misfortune that happens to every family within her circle of notice; she is in hourly terrors lest one should catch cold in the rain, and another be frighted by the high wind.
+She daily exercises her benevolence by pitying every misfortune that happens to every family within her circle of notice; she is in hourly terrors lest one should catch cold in the rain, and another be frightened by the high wind.
 Her charity she shews by lamenting that so many poor wretches should languish in the streets, and by wondering what the great can think on that they do so little good with such large estates.